ries-lab/uiPSF/README.md

 - SMLM data of Nup96-AF647 from a single-channel system with a FOV of 177 um x 177 um.
 - SMLM data of tubulin-AF647 from a single-channel system with astigmatism aberration applied by a deformable mirror
 - SMLM data of Nup96-AF647 and WGA-CF680 from a dual-color ratiometric system.
-- SMLM data of mitochondria with Tetrapod PSF patterns generated from a spatial light modulator
 - SMLM data of Nup96-mMaple from a 4Pi-SMLM system

 Download the [example data](https://doi.org/10.5281/zenodo.8267521)